Freehold Borough, New Jersey: Colonial Freehold

 In 1714, when the colonial government was deciding where to locate the county seat and courthouse, Freeholder John Reid, the first Surveyor General of East Jersey, wanted the county seat located in Freehold Township.
 Reid sold land suitable for use as a courthouse to the Board of Chosen Freeholders at a bargain price, and this may have been the deciding factor why Freehold was selected over Middletown and Shrewsbury.
 In return for the heavily discounted price, Reid placed a restrictive covenant in the deed that, should the property ever cease being used as a courthouse, ownership would revert to the Reid family.
 Direct descendants of John Reid still reside in Freehold Township.

 Freehold was officially designated as the seat of the Monmouth County government, and a court house was commissioned to be built on the land purchased from John Reid.
 The Monmouth Courthouse opened in 1715.
 A small village quickly began to develop around the courthouse.
 At first, the village was called Monmouth Courthouse.
 Over time, other government buildings opened near the courthouse, including a sheriff's office, a prison and a post office.
 A number of homes and commercial businesses also sprang up in the village, including a blacksmith, a general store, a bank, a hotel, and saloon.

 In the area surrounding Monmouth Courthouse, many successful farms began to appear.
 The farms in Freehold were particularly well known for the production of potatoes, beans, and rye, which were sold in the markets of nearby cities.
 Freehold also became known for its excellent horse farms.
-The differences within Freehold between growing village around the courthouse and the surrounding farmland were the seeds for the eventual division of Freehold into two separate municipalities in the early 20th century.
+The differences within Freehold between the growing village around the courthouse and the surrounding farmland were the seeds for the eventual division of Freehold into two separate municipalities in the early 20th century.

 As of 1745, the majority of families in Freehold were still Scottish immigrants.
 In modern Freehold today, many important streets bear the name of early colonial families, including Barkalow, Applegate, Rhea, Throckmorton, and Schanck.